Felt Like Freedom

 During that time, though, God was working within what seemed a dead-end.

-When Edwin and his father returned to their poor home, feeling a coalescence of dejection, exhaustion and hunger, Francisco wasn’t there.
+When Edwin and his father returned to their poor home, feeling a coalescence of dejection, exhaustion and hunger, Cleofe wasn’t there.
 The news was shared; it seemed like a bright Alleluia of hope.
-Doors had been opened for Francisco to enter as a student into the Sisters of Mary’s Boystown in Honduras.
+Doors had been opened for Cleofe to enter as a student into the Sisters of Mary’s Boystown in Honduras.

 For the first time in several years, the family felt a pulse of hope.

-Francisco had been invited into a religious community that would feed, clothe, educate, and catechize him for the next five years.
+Cleofe had been invited into a religious community that would feed, clothe, educate, and catechize him for the next five years.
 Alas, freedom.
-The family felt that Mary had brought Francisco to a different type of freedom – the lasting freedom that could be found in her Son.
+The family felt that Mary had brought Cleofe to a different type of freedom – the lasting freedom that could be found in her Son.